South Allegheny Middle/Senior High School: Glassport Memorial Stadium

-Glassport Memorial Stadium was officially opened to the public on October 16, 1950, and as of 2010 is still used by South Allegheny.
+Glassport Memorial Stadium was officially opened to the public on October 16, 1950.
 On the night of the $225,000 stadium's opening, 4243 tickets were sold—though the stadium only seats 4167—for the field's maiden football match between Glassport High School and Elizabeth High School.
 The Glassport Gladiators won the game, 26-6.
+The stadium hosted its final WPIAL football game on October 29, 2021.
+The venue went out on a high note with the Gladiators beating the Mount Pleasant Area Vikings 21-7, enough to clinch a spot in the playoffs for the first time since 2012.
+The South Allegheny football team moved to the new on-campus "Gladiator Stadium" ahead of the 2022 season.
+Glassport Memorial Stadium was demolished in November 2024.

 Athletics

 South Allegheny High School competes in the Pennsylvania Interscholastic Athletic Association (PIAA).
 It also is a member of the Western Pennsylvania Interscholastic Athletic League (WPIAL).